Essays & Talks

 - “Bromides and Sugar-Pills: Cleaning Out the Artworld Medicine Chest,” Teaching Artist Journal, 6:3, 220-223, July 2008.
 Click here to download the full text.

-- “The Story Revolution: How Telling Our Stories Transforms the World,” Community Arts Network reading room.
+- “The Story Revolution: How Telling Our Stories Transforms the World,” Read the full text at the archived Community Arts Network site.

-Read the text offsite. - “Don’t Do It!
-Organizational Suicide Prevention for Progressives,” Community Arts Network reading room.
+- “Don’t Do It!
+Organizational Suicide Prevention for Progressives,” Read the full text at the archived Community Arts Network site.

-Read the text offsite. - “Let Them Eat Pie: Philanthropy a la Mode,” appeared in Tikkun 1996, now in Webster’s World of Cultural Democracy.
+- “Let Them Eat Pie: Philanthropy a la Mode,” appeared in Tikkun July/August 1996), Volume 11, Number 4.
+Download text here.

 Read the Text on this site. - “An Introduction to Arts and Culture,” Community Arts Network reading room,